 How to satisfy the ketogenic diet sweet tooth?

 When you start a ketogenic diet, it may be a bit tricky for you to give up sweets and starchy foods.
-The first few weeks are going to be difficult, as you have to exclude not only sweets but also much of the fruits and foods like bread, pasta, potatoes and rice.
+The first few weeks are going to be difficult, as you have to exclude not only sweets but also many of the fruits and foods like bread, pasta, potatoes and rice.
 Your body could be addicted to sugar and it will demand it back.
 Below are some tips for you to successfully overcome the cravings for sweets:

-Get rid off all the sweets and "banned" food.
+Get rid of all the sweets and "banned" food.
 If you keep them in your fridge or cupboard, chances of cravings are much higher.
 Make sure you are not surrounded by foods rich in carbs.
 Don't feel sorry, just bin it or give it to someone!

 Avoid anything containing sugar (even honey and fruits), at least for the first few weeks.
 Fruit and most low-carb sweets like these should be avoided at least for the first few weeks.
 To make life easier until you adjust to your new diet, use "zero-carb" sweeteners, like stevia, erythritol, monk fruit powder etc.

 How do I get rid of the keto diet bad breath?

 The ketogenic "fruity" breath doesn't bother everyone following a ketogenic diet.
 To avoid this, drink a lot of water, mint tea and make sure you eat foods rich in electrolytes.
 Avoid too many chewing gums and mints, as they may put you out of ketosis; there may be hidden carbs affecting your blood sugar.
 Once you get keto-adapted, the keto breath will go away.